 Independent Medical Examination (IME)

 In car accident cases, an unfortunate reality for a personal injury victim is the Independent Medical Examination (IME).
 Occasionally when someone who is injured in a personal injury accident makes a claim against the at-fault driver's insurance company, the insurance company sends the injured person to a doctor to perform an IME.
 In some instances your own insurance company will request that you see a medical doctor for an IME when it has paid money under the personal injury protection (PIP) section of your auto insurance policy.
 In truth, IME should stand for Insurance Medical Examination since these doctors are anything but independent.
 These doctors are paid for by the defense insurance companies and have they an incentive to provide medical reports that help the insurance company fight your claim.
-If they do a good job then the insurance company will continue to send accident injury victims to their office.
+If they do a good job then the insurance company will continue to send accident victims to their office.
+An Atlanta car accident lawyer can advise you on how to handle these appointments.

 After you finish up your visit with the IME doctor, take down notes on everything you can remember about your visit.
 For example, how long the examination took, anything the IME doctor says, any questions he asked about the car accident, and any opinions he verbally gives you about your personal injuries, a list of tests he performs on you, and anything else that seems important to you at the time.

-Finally, remember that an Independent Medical Exam can only hurt your personal injury case- it rarely can help.
+Finally, remember that an Independent Medical Examination can only hurt your personal injury case- it rarely can help.
 So take your visit seriously and do not make light of your accident or your injuries.
-The IME doctor is not your friend - he or she is being paid by the insurance company and will report results to hurt your lawsuit.
+The IME doctor is not your friend, like the Atlanta attorney who is representing you - the doctor is being paid by the insurance company and will report results to hurt your lawsuit.
 Your own doctor is looking out for your interests and is the only doctor in your case that will help you get the settlement you deserve.

 Lastly, remember that your accident injury attorney is the only person qualified to handle your case in the best possible way to maximize your settlement.
-It is his or her job to ensure you are properly prepared to go to your IME visit with all the info you need and to prepare you for the visit.
-As always,your initial consultation with The Angell Law Firm is free and we represent injured people throughout the Atlanta area and all of Georgia .
-Call us for your free consultation at (770) 217-4954 or fill out our form on www.georgiainjurylawyer.com to get started today.
+It is his or her job to ensure you are properly prepared to go to your Independent Medical Examination with all the info you need and to prepare you for the visit.
+As always, your initial consultation with The Angell Law Firm is free and we represent injured people throughout the Atlanta area and all of Georgia .
+Call us for your free consultation with an attorney at (770) 217-4954 or fill out our form on www.georgiainjurylawyer.com to get started today.